 MMS messaging stands for "Multimedia Messaging Service."
-Multimedia Messaging Service is an extension of SMS technology and was created to transmit multimedia content such as video, images, and links via text messages, which is the biggest difference.
+Multimedia Messaging Service is an extension of SMS technology and was created to transmit multimedia content such as video, images and links via text messages.

-MMS allows images to show up in the text chat, whereas any image sent over SMS will show up as a link to the media.
+MMS allows images and multimedia to show up in the text chat, whereas any image sent over SMS will show up as a link to the media.
 See below for an example of both:

 The way images are passed through the chat is one significant difference between MMS and SMS, but there are some additional disparities as well: